How does this company make money?

 Who depends on this company?

-UK advertising agencies would lose access to a commercial terrestrial TV audience aggregation platform for national campaigns.
-Sky and Virgin Media would face subscriber churn if forced to drop the most-watched commercial channels from their lineups.
-Regional communities across the 13 franchise areas would lose their primary source of local television news coverage.
+UK advertising agencies would lose the largest single commercial terrestrial TV audience — no combination of competing channels could replace ITV1's reach for a national campaign.
+Sky and Virgin Media would risk losing subscribers if they had to drop the most-watched commercial channels from their lineups.
+And across all 13 franchise areas, regional communities would lose their main source of local television news, which the licence terms require ITV to produce.

 How does this company scale?